Haivision/srt-rfc/draft-sharabayko-srt.md

 ### Message Drop Request {#ctrl-pkt-dropreq}

-A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer.
+A Message Drop Request control packet is sent by the sender to the receiver when a retransmission of an unacknowledged packet (forming a whole or a part of a message) which is not present in the sender's buffer was requested.
 This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting lost packets which constitute parts of a message, causing these packets to be removed from the sender's buffer.